 On Broadway, Cobra starred Louis Calhern as Jack Race – Italianized as Rodrigo Torriani in the big-screen version – and Judith Anderson as Elise Van Zile.

 Rudolph Valentino and Nita Naldi Cobra movie image: Famous Players-Lasky | Paramount Pictures.

-“Cobra Movie: Valentino’s Finest Star Vehicle” last updated in November 2021.
+“Cobra (1925) Movie Review: Finest Rudolph Valentino Star Vehicle” last updated in August 2022.